-There are nofew vacant sites in Laguna Hills suitable to meet the RHNA; however, there are many underutilized sites throughout the Ceity where redevelopment is likely.
+There are no vacant sites in Laguna Hills suitable to meet the RHNA; however, there are many underutilized sites throughout the city where redevelopment is likely.
 For the Housing Element, underutilized parcels are defined as property that is either developed but could accommodate greater intensity or vacant land that is not currently zoned for residential uses.
-Three categories of underutilized sites are described here and shown on Figures H-11H-25 and H-26:
+Two categories of underutilized sites are described here and shown on Figure H-11:

 - 1. Underutilized Sites with Anticipated Projects

 - a.
 Oakbrook Village

 - b.
 The Village at Laguna Hills

 - c.
 Planned Community Via Lomas (PCV)

 - 2. Underutilized Sites, Candidates for Rezoning

-- 3. Underutilized Sites, VC Zone